 - 1 hat for sun protection and to keep your ears warm

-- flip flops to give your feet a break from hiking shoes when in camp
+- camp shoes to give your feet a break from hiking shoes when in camp

 - 1 headlamp